 In a study conducted by Alexander Chernev, Ph.D., it was found that when people were given a choice of different variants of the same branded toothpaste, people would rather avoid the pain of having to decide altogether and opt for a brand with only one option.

 Richard Thaler and Cass Sustein in their book, Nudge, stress that people ‘go with the flow’ and that, through setting default choices, such as cell phone networks automatically enrolling new customers onto paperless billing, companies can increase sales or save money.
-The difficulty with setting defaults whilst trying to increase sales is that it’s harder to match a default product to a specific, personalised need.
+The difficulty with setting defaults whilst trying to increase sales is that it’s harder to match a default product to a specific, personalized need.

 If customers opt out of the thought process, pick the default or simply just choose any option, there’s far less chance that they’ll be satisfied with the result.